sainthkh/reasonql/CONTRIBUTION.md

 ## Install Dependencies.

-ReasonQL project uses Lerna with --hoist option.
+ReasonQL project uses Lerna with `--hoist` option.
 Because without it, some common libraries like reason-react can be duplicate and show warning messages.

-And Lerna doesn't generate good command files(.cmd) in Windows, this project automatically copies script files to .bin folder.

-Because of this, don't use `npm install` or `yarn install`.
-Instead, use:
+So, install dependencies with `lerna bootstrap` command.

 ```
-npm run bootstrap
+lerna bootstrap
 ```

 ## Project Structure